Best Executive Or Club Lounges At Hotels In Seoul

 This is the second JW Marriott hotel in Seoul and the first one that was built, but we list it as second because we prefer the more intimate size of the JW Marriott Dongdaemun Square Seoul listed above.
 This hotel recently reopened after a complete renovation.

 The JW Marriott Hotel Seoul is a very large hotel with extensive conferences and events going on.
 It is also directly connected to a large mall with a high-end department store and the Express Bus Terminal.
 But it is not your usual bus terminal.
 There are loads of tasty and affordable Korean and Chinese restaurants here, right on your doorstep, and they are very nice, not like your average bus terminal fast food places.
-However, the usual US fast-food chains also represented too, including Shake Shack and See’s Candies.
+However, the usual US fast-food chains are also represented too, including Shake Shack and See’s Candies.

 The executive lounge at the JW Marriott Hotel Seoul is outstanding.
 It is amazingly large, and Bonvoy Platinum members can access the lounge (1 person and a plus one per room) without extra charge.